 - Players have to play – Ok, I am simplifying things hugely here, and I accept that.
 But it is easy to underestimate the importance of a player who plays week in week out.
 With teams who rotate regularly- let’s use Liverpool as an example- it can mean that good players like Keane, Babel &, of course, Agger, can be left out without warning.
 And if a player does not play, then a player does not earn (points that is, they earn money sitting on the bench just fine!).

-- Put aside your prejudice – Something I struggle with, I admit.
+- Put aside your prejudice – A key fantasy football tip and something I struggle with, I admit.
 But there is no place for principles when there is office bragging rights at stake.
 You may curl up into a fit of inexpressible rage every time Cristiano Ronaldo appears on your TV screen, but the lad earns you points in fantasy football, and plenty of them.
 You would be silly to let a little thing like bias get in the way of 10 points a week.

 - Captains – If the game has the “captain” feature, it is always useful to have two or three of these type of players- players who you know can come up with a couple of goals or assists.
 This enables a manager to rotate between captains depending on how hard their respective fixtures are- e.g. make Gerrard your captain when Liverpool host West Brom, Berbatov when United are at home to Stoke, or Lampard when Chelsea play Bolton.
 Or just give it to Ronaldo every week.